mkkallio/hydrostreamer/README.md

     ## although coordinates are longitude/latitude, st_intersects assumes that they are planar

-For a more thorough tutorial, see the included vignette.
+For a more thorough tutorial, see the included vignett e.g. from the documentation site:
+<a href="https://mkkallio.github.io/hydrostreamer/" class="uri">https://mkkallio.github.io/hydrostreamer/</a>

 License
 -------

 The MIT License (MIT)

-Copyright (c) 2018 Marko K. Kallio
+Copyright (c) 2018-2021 Marko K. Kallio

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the